 Life Beyond the University

 19) Have you measured how many LinkedIn connections young alumni have?
-If not, how can I measure the depth and breadth of the career network I’m buying my way into?
+If not, how can I measure the depth and breadth of the career network into which I’m buying my way?

 Suppose a school has a different metric, great.
 Then, ask them if they’ve measured it for competitor institutions and how they stack up.

 20) What internal data do you use to determine whether recent graduates were happy as undergraduates?
 Can I see it?

 It’s amazing, isn’t it, that there isn’t much widely available information on customer satisfaction?
 But you can bet that schools have a way of tracking this.
 Ask about it.

 21) May I please see your first destinations list, broken down by major?

 Career counseling offices produce reports on what happens to recent graduates.
 Ask for that, too.
 If they don’t hand it over, raise your eyebrows.
 Once you get it, see how granular it is.
 Can you get one sorted by major?
-Can you figure out where all 18 religion majors ended up working or studying within a year of graduation?
+Can you figure out where all 18 religion majors worked or studied within a year of graduation?
 If not, ask for that too from a department chair.
 If they don’t know, ask them why.

 None of this information springs loose until we start asking for it.